 The 2017 Pharmacy Formulary (effective 7/1/2017) has a breakdown of what is included in your prescription drug benefit.
 Review the changes that will be made to the 2017 formulary.

 Non-Formulary Emergency Supply

 If the Priority Partners pre-certification department is closed, or the pharmacist cannot contact the prescribing physician, the pharmacist may give up to a 96-hour supply of the medication to an eligible Priority Partners member.

-Prior Authorization for some long acting opioids may require your doctor to fill out a long acting opiod prior authorization form.
+Most opioids (also known as “narcotics” or “opiates”) require prior authorization.
+Your doctor must fill out an opioid prior authorization form.
 You may take this form to your doctor’s office to request an authorization for your medication.